 Ticks and Lyme Disease

 Lyme disease is the most common tick-borne disease in the United States.
-A comprehensive list of tick-borne diseases can be found at: www.cdc.gov/ticks/diseases.
+A comprehensive list of tick-borne diseases is maintained by the Centers for Disease Control.

 The CDC estimates that around 300,000 people are infected each year with Lyme disease.
 The majority of confirmed Lyme disease cases are reported from states in the Northeast, including New York.
 There have been 95,000 cases of Lyme disease reported to the New York State Department of Health since it became reportable in 1986.